 The vast majority of papers in the area of evolutionary multiobjective optimization is concerned with the problem of how to identify the Pareto-optimal solutions or, if this is infeasible, to generate good approximations of them.
-Taking this as the basis of our study, we here consider the outcome of a multiobjective EA (or other heuristic) as a set of incomparable solutions, or formally [9]:
+Taking this as the basis of our study, we here consider the outcome of a multiobjective EA (or other heuristic) as a set of incomparable solutions, which will be denoted as approximation set [8].
+In terms of the objective space, this can be formalized as follows.

-Definition 1 (Approximation set) Let $A \subseteq Z$ be a set of objective vectors.
-A is called an approximation set if any element of A does not dominate or is not equal to any other objective vector in A. The set of all approximation sets is denoted as $\Omega$ .
+Definition 1 (Approximation Set): Let $A \subseteq Z$ be a set of objective vectors.
+A is called an approximation set if any element of A does not weakly dominate any other objective vector in A. The set of all approximation sets is denoted as Ω .

-The motivation behind this definition is that all solutions dominated by any other solution outputted by the optimization algorithm are of no interest and therefore can be discarded.
-This will simplify the considerations in the following sections.
+The motivation behind this definition is that all solutions dominated by any other solution outputted by the optimization algorithm are of no interest, and therefore can be discarded.
+In objective space, this means we can neglect dominated objective vectors, which will simplify the considerations in the following sections.